facultyofmusic/dotfiles/README.md

 #Vim Files

 Note that you need to install pathogen and have the latest version of vim for this.
+The following commands assume that you are on ubuntu-linux or similar distros.

+#### Some key remapped:
+F2 => <Esc> :NERDTree <CR>
+F3 => <Esc> :CtrlP <CR>
+F4 => " snipmate snip complete

+#### Issues:
+Currently snipmate only works so far until youcompleteme starts to obstruct it.
+You try to find a fix for that sometime.

+##Installation (in case you somehow messed up your system again)

 #### Here's how to get the latest version of vim: